gravitational/teleport/docs/3.0/architecture.md

 * Asks the auth server to find a node (or nodes) with a label that matches the requested name.

-If the node is located, the proxy establishes the connection between the client and the requested node and begins recording the session, sending the session history to the auth server to be stored.
+If the node is located, the proxy establishes the connection between the client and the requested node.
+The destination node then begins recording the session, sending the session history to the auth server to be stored.

+!!! note "Note":
+    Teleport may also be configured to have the session recording occur on the proxy, see [Session Recording](architecture/#session-recording) for more information.

-4) When the node receives a connection request, it too checks with the auth server to validate the submitted client certificate.
-The node also requests the auth server to provide a list of OS users (user mappings) for the connecting client, to make sure the client is authorized to use the requested OS login.
+4) When the node receives a connection request, it also checks with the auth server to validate the submitted client certificate.
+The node requests the auth server to provide a list of OS users (user mappings) for the connecting client, to make sure the client is authorized to use the requested OS login.